-The approach is predicated on establishing a condition for the long-term transition of the site, whilst being an attractive, sociable and connected residential environment in the meanwhile.
-The proposal therefore suggests ways in which fragments of new development can take place whilst retaining and nurturing the mature landscape around the site edges, improving access to the valley slopes to the east and west, and celebrating the ruined fragments of the former industry to create a unique landscape that is at once historic, fragmentary and ruinous, and new and emergent at the same time.
+The approach is predicated on establishing a condition for the long-term transition of the site from industrial to residential use, whilst being an attractive, sociable and connected residential environment in the meantime.
+The proposal suggests ways in which fragments of new development can take place whilst retaining and nurturing the mature landscape around the site edges, improving access to the valley slopes to the east and west, and celebrating the ruined fragments of the former industry to create a unique landscape that is both ruinous and fragmentary, and new and emergent at the same time.

 Client: Ville de Huy

 Dwellings: 220 Homes

 Cultural/Community: + 3000sqm